thechinedu/ignitobase/README.md

-# IgnitoCore
+# IgnitoBase

 Open source backend as a service for mobile and web applications.

-_Disclaimer:_ IgnitoCore primarily serves as a playground for me to learn and enhance my knowledge of building intricate backend applications.
+_Disclaimer:_ IgnitoBase primarily serves as a playground for me to learn and enhance my knowledge of building intricate backend applications.

 ### Features planned